scalalandio/chimney/docs/docs/supported-transformations.md

     You can use all the flags, renames, value provisions, and computations that are available to case classes, Java Beans and so on.

+!!! tip

+    If you are not sure whether the derivation treats your case as tuple conversion, [try enabling macro logging](troubleshooting.md#debugging-macros).

 ## From/into an `AnyVal`

 `AnyVal`s can be used both as data sources for derivation as well as the targets of the transformation.